Nicobar pigeon: Conservation

-Nicobar pigeons are hunted in considerable numbers for food, and also for their gizzard stone which is used in jewellery.
+Nicobar pigeons are hunted in considerable numbers for food, and also for their gizzard stones which have sometimes been used in jewellery.
 The species is also trapped for the local pet market, but as it is on CITES Appendix I, commercial international trade is prohibited.
 Internationally, captive breeding is able to supply the birds demanded by zoos, where this attractive and unusual bird is often seen.
 Direct exploitation of the species, even including the illegal trade, might be sustainable on its own; however, its available nesting habitat is decreasing.
 The offshore islets which it requires are often logged for plantations, destroyed by construction activity, or polluted by nearby industry or harbours.
 Also, increased travel introduces predators to more and more of the breeding sites, and colonies of the Nicobar pigeon may be driven to desert such locations or be destroyed outright.
-Though the bird is widely distributed and in some locations very common --even on small Palau it is still reasonably plentiful, with an estimated 1,000 adult birds remaining—its long-term future is increasingly jeopardized.
+Though the bird is widely distributed and in some locations very common (even on small Palau it is still reasonably plentiful, with an estimated 1,000 adult birds remaining), its long-term future is increasingly in jeopardy.
 For these reasons, the IUCN considers C. nicobarica a near threatened species.